emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 In English, very few words for people have explicitly feminine forms.
 "Actor" and "actress" and "waiter" and "waitress" are the only common pairs that come to mind for me, [though there are a few others. ](https://www.google.com/search?client=safari&rls=en&q=feminine+and+masculine+job+words+english&ie=UTF-8&oe=UTF-8)In the past, there were more — "doctoress" was really an English word.
 But most of these forms are very outdated now.

-This means that even though the "generic" words for doctor, lawyer, runner, author, etc. in English derive from the masculine forms of the words, they don't _feel_ masculine.
+This means that even though the "generic" words for doctor, lawyer, runner, author, etc. in English used to pretty much only refer to men, they don't _feel_ masculine.
 They feel like... nothing.
-They don't have a sex baked in.
+Today, they don't have a sex baked in.

 I think this is why using the explicitly feminine forms in German feels like it unnecessarily highlights people's female-ness in situations where sex has nothing to do with anything — it feels backwards to me, not progressive.